qasim-ali0/qasim-ali0.github.io/_projects/world_model_crl.md

 # TLDR
 World Model Contrastive Reinforcement Learning (WM-CRL) is a novel approach to improve the ability of offline RL agents to learn from imperfect and poor-quality training data.

-The method essentially combines representations from a world model with an offline RL policy (CRL).
+The method essentially combines representations from a World Model (WM) with an offline RL policy (CRL).

-- **World Models** can learn from all data, including both high and low quality demonstrations.
+The intuition is that WM and CRL require different kinds of data:
-- Goal-reaching offline **policies** need *high-quality* (long-horizon and clean) demonstrations.
+- **Policies** like CRL (goal-reaching, model-free, and offline policies) need *high-quality* (long-horizon and clean) demonstrations.
+- **World Models** can learn from all data, including both *high and low quality* demonstrations.
 By using **representations** from the world model, we help the offline RL policy learn from imperfect data.

 We evaluated the method on several tasks from OGBench.
 We find that WM-CRL helps the improves final policy success rate on 5/6 imperfect data settings (short trajectory fragments or exploratory behavior).